Avril-Cui/seal-backend/AS1/problem_framing.md

 ### Medium-Term
 - Users might learn to quickly vote without thinking.
 To mitigate this, we can possibly add a timer, and a vote is only counted if it takes users more than 15 seconds to vote.
 - Could become seen as “guilt-tripping” rather than helpful.
 We should make it clear that we are encouraging rational purchases instead of impulse purchases.
 Having a rank of "Most Recommended Items" can clarify this.
+We can also add more rankings for different categories, like the Most Recommended Video Game, etc.
 - Users build a larger history of purchases/reflections.
 This is good because this means the user learns from our platform.
 - Different cultural groups may use the app in distinct ways to align with their values around consumption, frugality, and sustainability.
 For instance, minimalist or Buddhist communities might appropriate the app to reinforce mindful living and conscious consumption, while environmentalist groups could use it to promote low-waste or secondhand shopping habits.
 In ten years, such groups might integrate PauseCart or SwipeSense into community education or collective challenges (“No-Buy Month” campaigns, shared mindful shopping boards).